 - Only one award (according to the conference date) is given per calendar year, from January 1st to December 31st, to each award applicant

-The following are the necessary application materials to be submitted to the graduate studies coordinator, in person or via mailbox, once you have received acceptance of your presentation at a conference and have incurred at least $500 worth of costs (typically can have these materials together once plane tickets or lodging has been paid):
+The following are the necessary application materials to be submitted to the graduate studies coordinator, once you have received acceptance of your presentation at a conference and have incurred at least $750 worth of costs (typically you can have these materials together once plane tickets, registration and/or lodging has been paid):

 - Cover page with the following information